daniellopes04/frappy-bird/README.md

 love .
 ```

-### Run
+### Play

-Simply go to ["Resources"](https://github.com/daniellopes04/frappy-bird/tree/main/resources) folder and download the version compatible with your system.
+Simply go to ["Releases"](https://github.com/daniellopes04/frappy-bird/releases) and download the version compatible with your system.

 ## The game